Read about the people whose lives have been changed thanks to the generosity of our donors.

 “Donors enable students to focus not on their tuition bill, but on getting the most of what the university and college have to offer.
 An Illinois education is a real gift—I've loved every minute of my time here.” — Haydn Lambert, winner of the Wirt Family Scholarship

-Every day, hundreds of new prisoners are incarcerated and locked up not just behind bars but deep within a legal system that’s complex and increasingly challenging to navigate.
+Every day, hundreds of new prisoners are incarcerated and locked up, not just behind bars but deep within a legal system that’s complex and increasingly challenging to navigate.
 Haydn Lambert never really thought about those issues when he was younger.
-Now, it’s his driving passion, thanks to one LAS class that opened his eyes to a world he’d never imagined, which is exactly the kind of transformational experience he hoped for when he came to Illinois.
+Now, it’s his driving passion, thanks to one LAS class that opened his eyes to a world he’d never imagined.
+It was exactly the kind of transformational experience he hoped for when he came to Illinois.

 While the U of I may have been close to home-cooked meals and other luxuries of home, proximity wasn’t the driving factor in Haydn’s school decision.
 “I considered just about every state school.
 But I chose Illinois because it provided the interdisciplinary perspective that would prepare me to lead and solve complex issues with confidence.”